Laboratory

 Read on for examples of prescribed burning:

-1. Babbitt starts bid to fight fire with fire using prescribed burns: This 1997 Arizona Daily Star article describes management plans of the Secretary of Interior, Bruce Babbitt, who proposed increased prescribing burning to reduce hazardous levels of fuel in forests.
+3. Babbitt starts bid to fight fire with fire using prescribed burns: This 1997 Arizona Daily Star article describes management plans of the Secretary of Interior, Bruce Babbitt, who proposed increased prescribing burning to reduce hazardous levels of fuel in forests.
 Babbitt also comments on alternative proposals to using forest harvesting to reduce fuel loading.
-(632-word html file)

-2. Forest Service plans to set fire by Summerhaven: This 1998 Arizona Daily Star article describes plans to intentionally start a fire near the top of Mount Lemmon, just north of Tucson.
-(440-word html file)
+4. Forest Service plans to set fire by Summerhaven: This 1998 Arizona Daily Star article describes plans to intentionally start a fire near the top of Mount Lemmon, just north of Tucson.
+An example to cite.

-3. 17,000 Arizona, New Mexico acres to be burned on purpose: This 1997 Arizona Daily Star article describes plans and reasons for a relatively large prescribed burn along the Arizona-New Mexico border.
-(660-word html file)
+5. 17,000 Arizona, New Mexico acres to be burned on purpose: This 1997 Arizona Daily Star article describes plans and reasons for a relatively large prescribed burn along the Arizona-New Mexico border.
+Lots of citeable nuggets here.

-4. Maverick fire meets goals, burns nearly 11,000 acres: This 1997 Arizona Daily Star article discusses the large prescribed burn mentioned in the previous article above; it also discusses the ecological and management objectives.
-(385-word html file)
+6. Maverick fire meets goals, burns nearly 11,000 acres: This 1997 Arizona Daily Star article discusses the large prescribed burn mentioned in the previous article above; it also discusses the ecological and management objectives.

 What happens when prescribed fires go out of control?
 In May, 2000, National Park Service authorities started a prescribed burn in Bandelier National Monument, New Mexico (just southwest of Santa Fe on the fire sites map).
 Soon after it was started, the fire went out of control because of high winds.
 The wildfire lasted several days and burned thousands of acres, including parts of the town of Los Alamos, destroying much property and threatening the national laboratory that exists there.
 Below are some articles describing that unfortunate event: